Farm Workshops Guide: Hands-On Classes for Beginners

 A guide to hands-on farm workshops: sourdough, soap, backyard chickens, gardening, cooking, and more.
 What each class teaches, and how to pick one.

 People come to farm skills from every direction, and whichever one brought you here, you're welcome.
 A sourdough phase that refuses to end.
 A kid who asks where eggs come from and won't accept the store as an answer.
 A quiet itch for work you can hold in your hands instead of work that only ever lives on a screen.
-Twelve years ago we traded an office commute for muddy boots, and we learned every one of these skills the slow way, which is to say by getting them wrong first and paying for it in dead starters and escaped goats.
+We grew this place from a backyard garden, and we learned every one of these skills the slow way, which is to say by getting them wrong first and paying for it in dead starters and escaped goats.
 A good hands-on class spares you the worst of that.
-So here's the map: what a farm workshop actually is, what each of the six we run teaches, and how to pick the one to start with.
-We'll keep prices and dates where they belong, on the calendar, and spend our words here on the part you can't book sight unseen.
+We made those mistakes so you can skip the tuition we paid in spoiled flour and rebuilt fencing, and we keep prices and dates where they belong, on the calendar, so we can spend our words here on the part you can't book sight unseen.

 What are hands-on farm workshops?

-What you can learn covers most of a homestead: baking, soap, vegetable gardening, keeping and processing poultry, cooking a meal from the row it grew in.
-The thread running through all of it is that none of it is a lecture.
-You knead the dough.
-You pour the soap.
-You set the transplant in the bed.
 A video can show you what a finished thing looks like, but it can't catch your mistake while it's happening, or let you feel the difference between dough that's ready and dough that needs ten more minutes.
 Feeling that for yourself, with someone friendly right there to nudge you along, is the whole reason to come stand with us instead of watching alone.
 You fold a season of trial and error into one afternoon, and you do it without ruining three batches of soap or losing a hen to a raccoon you never saw coming.
-We made those mistakes so you can skip the tuition we paid in spoiled flour and rebuilt fencing.

 Pick by appetite, not aspiration.
 The best first workshop is the skill you'd actually use next week, not the most impressive one.
 Then weigh three things: how much time you have, how you feel about mess and early starts, and what you want to walk out holding.
 We build every class for beginners, so don't let skill level worry you, it almost never decides things.